Latest Dynatrace

 A user who updates a workflow is set as the actor automatically.
 This prevents exploits where a user changes a workflow to achieve something in another user's context.

-Service users and their permissions are managed in Account Management.
-Its highly recommended to grant a service user the permissions that are required for the intended usage scenarios only!
+Service users and their permissions are managed by admins through Identity and Access Management.
+We highly recommend granting a service user only the permissions that are required for the intended usage scenario.

 To set the workflow actor to a service user